310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Jun awkward %}
-N-No, I know that~ Why’d you explain it to me like I’m a middle schooler…
+N-No, I know that~ Why’d you explain it to me like I’m a grade schooler…
 {% endbubble %}

 {% bubble Nagisa v2 %}